 Furniture.
 Furniture is not to be moved from the room.
 All fixtures are to remain in place.
 Leave mattresses on the beds at all times.
 Do not take mattresses to another room.
 Window coverings are furnished and must be used.
 Mattress pads are required.
-If using your own mattress pad, store the University supplied one in a safe place in your room.
 The University supplied mattress pad must be on the mattress and in good condition upon move-out or you will be charged for a replacement.

-Each residence hall room is furnished with two beds.
+Each residence hall room is furnished with one bed per resident.
 If a room has two occupants, the two beds should not be joined together to make one bed.
+If a room has just one occupant, the other bed will be removed from the room for the duration of the room being "single occupancy."